How to Get Paid in the Music Business

 - Music Promoters: Promoters make money on ticket sales for the gigs they promote.
 There are two ways this can happen:

 The promoter takes a percentage of the proceeds from the show after recouping their costs, giving the remaining money to the artists.
 This is known as a door split deal.

 The promoter may agree on a fixed payment with the musicians for their performance, and then any money left after costs is theirs to keep.

-Obviously, there are lots of different ways to make money in the music business, and many of them come down to percentages and contracts.
-For this reason, everyone needs to be on the same page about the how payments will take place.
+There are lots of different ways to make money in the music business, and many of them come down to percentages and contracts.
+For this reason, everyone needs to be on the same page about how payments will take place.
 Also, you should always get it in writing.